Frsel99/Frsel99/README.md

 ### Hello there. 🤝

 My name is Franco Leyes, I have been in love with technology for as long as I can remember.
-That brings us to today, me being a Full Stack Developer and working in the IT field :).
+That brings us to today, me being a Full Stack Developer and starting to work in the IT field :).
 I also love playing video games, learning guitar, and drawing.

 #### Languages